Deokishisu/FRLG-Plus/FEATURES.md

 #### Story Changes:
 - The National Pokédex is available as soon as the player becomes the Champion without first registering 60 Pokémon in the Pokédex or first visiting the Sevii Islands.
-- The player will be invited to challenge the Hoenn Battle Tower upon delivering the Ruby to Celio.
 - A legendary beast will begin roaming when the player first enters the Hall of Fame, instead of upon delivering the Sapphire.
 - Event tickets are given away through gameplay milestones, allowing the player access to Birth Island and Navel Rock to catch Deoxys and Ho-oh/Lugia, respectively. []
 	* Faraway Island has been ported from Emerald, allowing players to catch Mew.
 The Old Sea Map is given away similarly to the other event tickets.
 		* This Mew counts as an Emerald Faraway Island Mew for legality purposes.
-- Expanded postgame, focusing on giving the Sevii Islands more content. []
+- Expanded postgame, focusing on organically fleshing out the available content.
-	* The Sevii Islands are now exclusively a postgame area and cannot be accessed until becoming the Champion. []
-	* Expanded Sevii Islands story and new routes added. []
+	* HM08 Dive is now available and usable in the field.
+New underwater areas found on Route 20 and Bond Bridge.
+	* A Safari Zone expansion adds two more areas, making more Pokémon obtainable.
+	* Hoenn Battle Tower ported from RS.
+The player will be invited to challenge the Battle Tower upon delivering the Ruby to Celio.
+	* A new area in Berry Forest makes the pinch berries available.

 #### Quality of Life Changes:
 - No link restrictions